Romanian Naval Forces

-The Romanian Naval Forces (Forțele Navale Române) is the principle naval branch of the Romanian Armed Forces and operates in the Black Sea and on the Danube.
+The Romanian Naval Forces (Forțele Navale Române) is the principal naval branch of the Romanian Armed Forces and operates in the Black Sea and on the Danube.
 It traces its history back to 1860.

 History

 The Romanian Navy was founded in 1860 as a river flotilla on the Danube.
-After the unification of Wallachia and Moldavia, Alexandru Ioan Cuza, the ruling Domnitor of the Romanian Principalities, decided on 22 October 1860 by order no. 173 to unify the navies into a single flotilla.
+After the unification of Wallachia and Moldavia, Alexandru Ioan Cuza, the ruling Domnitor of the Romanian Principalities, decided on 22 October 1860 by order no. 173 to unify the navies into a single flotilla, the Danube Flotilla Corps.
 The navy was French-trained and organized.
 Officers were initially sent to Brest Naval Training Centre in France, as the Military School in Bucharest did not have a naval section.
 The first Commander-in-chief of the navy was Colonel Nicolae Steriade.
 The base was first established in 1861 at Izmail, but it was later relocated in 1864 to Brăila and in 1867 to Galați.
 The equipment was modest at best, with 3 ships from Wallachia and 3 from Moldavia, manned by 275 sailors.
 The main goal of the navy was to organize, train and expand this small force.